 Other Labor Day Weekend Happenings

-The Linden Wine Series, Linden Street, Geneva runs from 4 p.m. to 8 p.m. on September 3rd featuring Finger Lakes wine blends with tasting tents, live music, local fare, and a festive atmosphere on the most happening street in Downtown Geneva.
+The Linden Street Wine Series on Linden Street in Geneva is an amazing event filled with Finger Lakes wine blends with tasting tents, live music, local fare, and a festive atmosphere on the most happening street in Downtown Geneva.
 All proceeds from the ticket sales will be donated to charities dedicated to clean water and sustainability.

 Linden Street Love Mural Sunflower fields at Frederick Farms in Clifton Springs